Charleston School of Law: Maritime Law Bulletin

 The Maritime Law Bulletin (MALABU) is a periodical bulletin, edited by law students, focusing on significant maritime issues.
 First published in February 2006, the bulletin is the publishing arm of the school's Charleston Maritime Law Institute.

-The institute is a collaborative effort involving students, professors and leading maritime lawyers and professionals from around the Southeastern U.S. In addition to promoting maritime legal studies at the school, the institute will provide programs and seminars periodically on maritime matters.
+The institute is a collaborative effort involving students, professors and leading maritime lawyers and professionals from around the Southeastern U.S. In addition to promoting maritime legal studies at the school, the institute provides programs and seminars periodically on maritime matters.